Instruction offered by members of the Cumming School of Medicine.

 Integrated Renal-Electrolyte and Endocrine-Metabolic Course

 The medical skills required by students learning to optimize the physical, mental, emotional, and social well-being of patients (and self).
-Components include Communication, Physical Examination, Clinical Correlations, Ethics, Global Health, Physicianship and Procedural Skills.
+Components include Communication, Physical Examination, Collaborative Practice, Clinical Correlations, Ethics, Global Health, Well Physician and Procedural Skills.
 Course Hours:(88 hours) NOT INCLUDED IN GPA

-Applied Evidence Based Medicine provides an opportunity to explore in depth an area of particular interest to each student.
+Provides an opportunity to explore in depth an area of particular interest to each student.
 Students under the supervision of a preceptor may complete a research project.
 Others may pursue a clinical experience utilizing critical appraisal skills to address questions related to prognosis, investigation and/or treatment.
-Alternatively, students may pursue supervised electives in such areas as History of Medicine, Pathology, Health Economics, Community Health, Palliative Care, Rehabilitation Medicine, etc. Concepts of clinical informatics and evidence based medicine (including critical appraisal) will also be presented.
-Course Hours:(112 hours) NOT INCLUDED IN GPA
+Alternatively, students may pursue supervised electives in such areas as History of Medicine, Pathology, Health Economics, Community Health, Palliative Care, Rehabilitation Medicine, etc. Concepts of clinical informatics and evidence-based medicine (including critical appraisal) will also be presented.
+Course Hours:(92 hours) NOT INCLUDED IN GPA

 Integrated Neurosciences, Special Senses and Aging Course